These Baked Shrimp Taquitos are so much lighter and healthier than frying, and they come out perfect and crisp!

 Baked Shrimp Taquitos

-These are great as shrimp appetizers, or serve them with salad and guacamole to make it a meal.
+These shrimp taquitos are great as shrimp appetizers, or serve them with salad and guacamole to make it a meal.
 I had two for lunch with salad and homemade guacamole and felt perfectly satisfied, although I would probably have three for dinner.
-Other baled appetizer ideas you may enjoy are Baked Sweet Potato Skins, Skinny Baked Mozzarella Sticks, and Mini Bell Pepper Loaded Turkey Nachos.
-These are great for party appetizers like the Super bowl!
+More shrimp recipes you would love, these shrimp tacos, shrimp scampi with orzo and shrimp and grits.

 How To Make Baked Shrimp Taquitos